How to run the perfect Shopify flash sale

 With CrowdHandler, you can schedule online waiting rooms in advance, to give you a bit of breathing space and testing time.
 So step one - a week before your Shopify flash sale goes live - is to create a CrowdHandler account.
 The free trial will be fine to test your setup, but you will need at least the CrowdHandler standard package for a real life drop.

-2. Install CrowdHandler's Shopify Integration
+2. Install the CrowdHandler Shopify App

 3. Design a custom template